Linda-Imeri/Security_Project/README.md

 8. Write-message

-      Writes an encrypted message dedicated to a user.
+      Writes an encrypted message dedicated to a user, we used DES alorithm to encrypt the message , also there is another option to encrypt message with token (if token generated from login command is valid) .

 9. Read-message

-      Decrypts and displays the encrypted message in the console.
+      Decrypts and displays the encrypted message in the console .
+If the sender / signature part of the message appears, then the verification of that signature will be attempted using the sender's public key

 # Instructions for using the program

-1. Choose one of the commands provided above

-2. Choose encryption or decryption

-3. Print data (Depending on which command you choose, data is required)

-4. If you need more information you can use the help command

-5. Be sure to type in the correct arguments for the desired results

-6. Down below you have some photos of executing commands -HAVE A LOOK

- # Results of program execution
+    We have done some screnshot on how you can use this app

  Caesar Encrypt